Final decision due

-Aurora Energy (Aurora) has applied to the Commission to spend $383 million over the next 3 years to address safety and reliability issues on its network.
+Aurora Energy (Aurora) has applied to the Commission to spend $383 million over the next 3 years (or $609 million over five years) to address safety and reliability issues on its network.

 Aurora says its investment plan is to address historic under-investment in its network which has resulted in a gradual deterioration of its equipment including lines, poles and transformers.
 In recent years this has resulted in a higher number of safety incidents and an increasing number of unplanned power cuts.

 To pay for this, Aurora is proposing significant increases to power bills.
 You can read Aurora’s final proposal here.

 It is clear that major investment is needed in Aurora’s network.
 Our role in Aurora’s investment plan is to set network reliability standards, as well as determining how much money it should be allowed to recover from its customers to carry out its plan and over what period.

 We understand that now, more than ever, household incomes will be strained, especially in light of COVID-19.
 Many consumers will be struggling to pay their bills while needing a reliable electricity supply.
 As part of our assessment we will consider what options there are to manage price shocks, while ensuring Aurora’s investment plans are for the long-term benefit of their consumers.